Saturday, June 21, 2025

 Here are three easy steps:

-• think about a moment Jesus helped someone.
+• Think about a moment Jesus helped someone.
 How does that show His love?

 What happens when we meditate?

-• we feel peace inside
+• We feel peace

-• we learn to trust God more
+• We learn to trust God

 Listening with your heart: how contemplation